IAmMrNoob/Kalytera/README.md

     if you left some animations opened it is recomended to just remove those from the tempalte when pasted in your executer as they have default animations

-    It seems like i need to fix it rn but when i release v1.0c it'll be fixed but the template should look like this and since i only added the Idle animation i will remove the rest

     ![](https://media.discordapp.net/attachments/964747509379506259/1068694182400635010/image.png)